greenelab/phenoplier_manuscript/manuscript.md

 **Fluorescence-activated cell sorting (FACS).**
 Cells were immediately collected into 50ml tubes (From this point on, keep cells cold), and spun at 500 x g for 5min at 4oC.
 After DPBS wash, cell pellets were resuspended with FACS Sorting Buffer (1x DPBS without Ca2+/Mg2+, 2.5mM EDTA, 25mM HEPES, 1% BSA.
-The solution was filter sterilized, and kept at 4oC), pi-pet gently to make single cells.
+The solution was filter sterilized, and kept at 4oC), with gentle pipetting to make single cells.
 The cell solution was then filtered through a cell strainer (Falcon, Cat.
 352235) and was kept on ice, protected from light.
 Collected cells were sorted on FACSJazz.
-100um nozzle was used for sorting. ~20% of each GFP-High and GFP-Low (Figure @fig:sup:crispr:fig2) were collected into 15ml tubes.
+100um nozzle was used for sorting.
+~20% of each GFP-High and GFP-Low (Figure @fig:sup:crispr:fig2) were collected into 15ml tubes.
 After sorting, cells were immediately spun down.
 Pellets were kept at -80oC for further genomic DNA isolation.